dtudk/pythonsupport-page/docs/commonproblems/index.rst

 .. dropdown:: Multiple conda installations

-    If you have multiple installations of conda we highly recommend that you uninstall Anaconda using `this link <https://pythonsupport.dtu.dk/uninstall/conda.html>`__.
+    If you have multiple installations of conda we highly recommend that you :ref:`uninstall <python-uninstall>`.